dotnetfringe/2017.dotnetfringe.org/proposals/writing-testable-visual-studio-code-extensions_chris-stead.md

 -----------

 We will walk through creating a simple Visual Studio Code extension and integrating testing throughout the entire process.
-We will take a look at using Golden Master tests to guarantee all changes to non-executable files are not only checked at git commit time but also at test time.
-We will also use the factory pattern and the Mockery library to break dependency on the vscode module so integration points are testable.
+Using Golden Master tests, we will add guarantees around non-executable files so checks are performed at test time as well as at commit time.
+Our exploration will continue by looking into mocks and fakes using the Mockery library as well as the factory pattern to break the vscode module dependency, giving us a way to fully test our code and ensure behavior throughout our extension.

 ---------------

 Speaker Bio
 -----------

-Chris Stead is a mob team member at Hunter Industries and the creator of JS Refactorings, the Javascript refactoring extension for Visual Studio Code.
-Chris is a polyglot developer specializing in Javascript, functional programming and Test Driven Development.
-Chris is a regular blogger and a speaker at San Diego, CA meetups.
+Chris Stead mobs with the software team at Hunter Industries and the creator of JS Refactorings, the Javascript refactoring extension for Visual Studio Code.
+He is a polyglot developer specializing in Javascript, functional programming and Test Driven Development.
+Chris regularly blogs on programming topics and speaks at San Diego, CA meetups.

 Links
 -----